fgouteroux/terraform-provider-mimir/docs/resources/alertmanager_config.md

 - `group_wait` (String) How long to initially wait to send a notification for a group of alerts.
 Allows to wait for an inhibiting alert to arrive or collect more initial alerts for the same group.
 - `matchers` (List of String) A list of matchers that an alert has to fulfill to match the node.
 - `mute_time_intervals` (List of String) Times when the route should be muted.
 These must match the name of a mute time interval defined in the time_interval block.
+- `receiver` (String) Name of the receiver to send the notification.
 - `repeat_interval` (String) How long to wait before sending a notification again if it has already been sent successfully for an alert.